AgustinPolicano/b2b-template-next/README.md

 ### Email with Verification Code
 1. User enters their email address
 2. A 6-character code is generated
-3. An email is sent with:
+3. An email is sent with the code
-   - The code for manual entry
-   - A direct link to `/verify?code=XXXXXX&email=user@example.com`
-4. User can either:
+4. User enters the code on the `/verify` page
-   - Click the link (automatic verification)
-   - Go to `/verify` and enter the code manually
 5. Code is verified and session is created

+## Stripe Integration Flow

+This template includes a generic backend integration for processing payments via Stripe.

+1.  **Checkout Request**:
+    -   The frontend sends a `POST` request to `/api/stripe/checkout` with a `planId`.
+    -   The backend verifies the user's session.
+If the user doesn't have a `stripeCustomerId`, a new customer is created in Stripe.
+    -   A Stripe Checkout session is created, and the session URL is returned to the client.
+2.  **Webhook Processing**:
+    -   After a successful payment, Stripe sends a `checkout.session.completed` event to the `/api/stripe/webhook` endpoint.
+    -   The backend verifies the webhook signature to ensure the request is from Stripe.
+    -   It then creates a `payment` and `subscription` record in the database and updates the user's `plan` and `credits`.

 ## Available Pages